nerveband/whatsapp_voice_transcription/README.md

 * Node.js
 * npm
 * WhatsApp account
-* API Key from OpenAI Whisper's API
+* API Key from OpenAI for GPT and Whisper APIs

 ### Installing
 1. Clone the repository to your local machine: